The monarchs of Hawaii, from the formation of the kingdom in 1810 until the overthrow of the monarchy in 1893:

 The Hawaiian Monarchy by Allan Seiden.
 Tells the story of the Hawaiian kingdom from its foundation to its overthrow in 1898.

 Kamehameha's Crown: A History of the Hawaiian Monarchy by Stephen R. Bunford.
-Account of the Hawaiian monarchy from 1810 to 1893.
+This account of the Hawaiian monarchy from 1810 to 1893 looks at the personalities and roles of each of the Hawaiian monarchs, and at members of their families.

 Inventing Politics: A New Political Anthropology of the Hawaiian Kingdom by Juri Mykkanen.
 Looks at how foreigners and Hawaiians themselves viewed Hawaiian politics in the 19th century.